thierr26/thierr26_personal_notes_sphinx_sources/source/nu_html_checker.rst

 Introduction
 ------------

-You can install the `Nu HTML Checker <https://validator.w3.org/nu/>`_ on your machine.
-It makes it possible to validate HTML files locally.
-This page gives the actions I had to take to install the Nu HTML Checker and shows how to use it (command line use only).
+This page gives the actions I had to take to install the Nu HTML Checker on a Debian GNU/Linux 10 (Buster) machine and shows how to use it (command line use only).

+This page is **not valid for Debian GNU/Linux 11 (Bullseye)**.

 Installation